weecology/lab-manual/UF-Policies:-IACUC-Forms-and-training.md

 *Start this process early as approval will take a few weeks.*

+### Important Notes:
-Include the protocol number in the subject line of any emails to IACUC: 201808839
+Include the protocol number in the subject line of any emails to IACUC: **201808839**
+Ask Glenda to file a modification in the protocol to have you added.
+CC Morgan and Glenda in your communications to relevant offices.

 ### Forms

 Fill out the EH&S [AC Form](http://webfiles.ehs.ufl.edu/ACForm.pdf).
-  * Supervisor (for Portal): Morgan
+  * Supervisor (for Portal): Morgan (352-294-2082; skmorgane@ufl.edu)
-  * Fiscal Contact: Daniel Deep
+  * Fiscal Contact: Daniel Deep  (352-846-0578; ganderindan@ufl.edu)
+  * Has the Payment Authorization Form been submitted?
+Choose YES (Morgan usually does this)
+  * Type of Animal Contact: 5 (Handles, restrains, etc.)
+  * Frequency: monthly
+  * Description: rodent trapping and tagging, collection of rodent morphometric data
   * Check all the boxes under rodents, and specify: mice, rats, squirrels
   * Complete all pages, add name at top of each page, and remember to sign